Tag: hear

 ※Prayer※

 Lord, give us the to recognize that we have been freed from the ways of the world.
-Help us to look to you first, so that we may transform the world through your love for us.
+Help us to look to you first, so that we may transform the world through your for us.
 Amen.

 • Finer or Better Things